tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/08-URIs.md

 de facto standard in the interests of readability and Search Engine Optimization (SEO).

-<ApiStandard id="HNZAS_SHOULD_USE_LOWER_CASE_HYPHENS" type="SHOULD" toolTip="URLs should use lowercase and hyphens for multiword names to ensure format consistency.">Therefore, in order to keep URLs consistently formatted, path and query string parameters **SHOULD** be lower case with hyphen separators for multiword names.</ApiStandard>
+<ApiStandard id="HNZAS_SHOULD_USE_LOWER_CASE_HYPHENS" type="SHOULD" toolTip="URLs SHOULD use lowercase and hyphens for multiword names to ensure format consistency.">Therefore, in order to keep URLs consistently formatted, path and query string parameters **SHOULD** be lower case with hyphen separators for multiword names.</ApiStandard>

 **<span class="smallcaps">Example</span>**